docsforadobe/after-effects-scripting-guide/docs/properties/propertybase.rst

 PropertyBase.active
 *********************************************

+|  ``app.project.item(index).layer(index).active``
-``app.project.item(index).layer(index).propertySpec.active``
+|  ``app.project.item(index).layer(index).propertySpec.active``

 **Description**

-When true, this property is active.
-For a layer, this corresponds to the setting of the eyeball icon and if the current time is between the layer's in and out points.
-For an effect and all properties, it is the same as the e n abl e d attribute, except that it's read-only.
+For a layer, this corresponds to the setting of the eyeball icon.
+When true, the layer's video is active at the current time.
+For this to be true, the layer must be enabled, no other layer may be soloing unless this layer is soloed too, and the time must be between the ``inPoint`` and ``outPoint`` values of this layer.
+This value is never true in an audio layer; there is a separate ``audioActive`` attribute in the AVLayer object :ref:`AVLayer.audioActive`.

+For an effect and all properties, it is the same as the enabled attribute, except that it's read-only.

 **Type**